Expats share tips on how to spot scams in the Berlin apartment rental market and avoid unscrupulous fraudsters like a boss.

 We’ve looked at a few dozen apartment rental listings in Berlin, and this seems to be the trend when it’s a scam.

 The rental costs for most legitimate apartment listings would not be a rounded number.
 That’s because there are specific rent laws in Berlin that regulate how much a landlord can charge to rent out an apartment in Berlin.

-This is particularly true now that the new ‘Mietendeckel’ rental laws are in place.
+This is particularly true since the ‘Mietenspiegel’ rental law is still in place (even though ‘Mietendeckel’ has been overturned).
 They’ve even created a rent cap calculator for Berlin so that both landlords and tenants know what the fair rent should be.